 Employees of NDSU are eligible for a tuition waiver for three classes per calendar year.
 Tuition will be waived as well as a portion of the corresponding student fees.
 This waiver applies to all instructional methods.
 The Faculty/Staff Tuition Waiver request form must be submitted and approved prior to the beginning of the class for which the waiver is requested.
 Eligibility is determined by the NDSU Human Resources department.

-ND Century Code §§ 37-07.1 and SBHE Policy 820 authorize a twenty-five percent tuition waiver on undergraduate tuition for qualified members of the National Guard, subject to limitations stated in that chapter and National Guard rules.
+ND Century Code §§ 37-07.1 and SBHE Policy 820 authorize a thirty-five percent tuition waiver on undergraduate tuition for qualified members of the National Guard, subject to limitations stated in that chapter and National Guard rules.
 Eligibility is determined by the North Dakota National Education Center in Bismarck, ND.

-ND Century Code §§ 15-10-18.2 and 15-10-18.3 and SBHE Policy 820 authorize tuition and fees be waived in North Dakota institutions of higher education for a dependent of a resident veteran who was killed in action, died of service-related causes, has a one hundred percent service-connected disability as determined by the department of veterans' affairs, was a prisoner of war or declared missing in action.
+ND Century Code §§ 15-10-18.2 and 15-10-18.3 and SBHE Policy 820 authorize tuition and fees be waived in North Dakota institutions of higher education for a dependent/spouse/widow/widower of a resident veteran who was killed in action, died of service-related causes, has a one hundred percent service-connected disability as determined by the department of veterans' affairs, was a prisoner of war or declared missing in action.
 Educational benefits are allowed for a bachelor's degree or certificate of completion.
 The benefits are available for a forty-five-month or ten-semester period.
 Eligibility is determined by NDSU's Certifying Official.

 ND Century Code §§ 15-10-18.4 and 15-10-18.5 and SBHE Policy 820 authorize tuition and fees be waived for a survivor of a ND firefighter, emergency medical services personnel or peace officer who dies as a result of injuries received while engaged in the performance of official duties under circumstances dangerous to human life.
 Educational benefits are allowed for a bachelor's degree or certificate of completion.
 The benefits are available for a forty-five month or ten semester period.
 Eligibility is reviewed by Customer Account Services.